 - Summary and wrap

-Take your time.
+But, take your time.
 Don’t rush it.
 New video podcast hosts sometimes breeze through things too quickly.
 Have a conversation.
 Go on relevant tangents.
 Embrace momentary silence.
 Some banter is okay.
 I always tell my guests: “It’s okay if we disagree on something.”

 Guests

-Having guests though, can make the show much easier to produce and make the conversation more fun.
+Having guests, though, can make the show much easier to produce and make the conversation more fun.
 Guests usually also will promote the show once it’s live.
 It’s build-in promotion.
 Simply reach out to people that you want on your show.
 Not everyone agrees to be on mine, but I’ve had big names as guests, including:

 - Joe Pulizzi